osc-delft/osc-delft.github.io/CODE_OF_CONDUCT.md

+[The original text of this CoC is accessible here: https://osf.io/6gsye/]

 The Open Science Community Delft (OSCD) is part of the International Network of Open Science and Scholarship Communities (INOSC).
 While every community is unique, we share a set of Guiding Principles and adhere to a Code of Conduct.
 Please find version 1.0 below.

 # Guiding Principles